itzTedx/foneflip/README.md

 - **portal**: The main admin dashboard for managing products, collections, orders, users, and vendors.
 Built with Next.js and React.
 - **ws-server**: WebSocket server for real-time features (e.g., live updates, notifications).
+- **worker**: Background job processor for scheduled and queued tasks (e.g., notifications, cleanup, data maintenance) using BullMQ and Redis.

 ---